© Crown copyright 2021

-If you have any concerns about being in a quarantine hotel on health or wellbeing grounds, you can seek an assessment by a medical professional after check-in.
-If the medical professional concludes that there would be very substantial detriment to your health and wellbeing from remaining in hotel quarantine you may be allowed to quarantine in an alternative location.
+If you have any concerns about being in a quarantine hotel on health or wellbeing grounds, you can raise this with a healthcare professional after check-in under the arrangements described in section 10.
+If they conclude that there would be very substantial detriment to your health and wellbeing from remaining in hotel quarantine you may be allowed to quarantine in an alternative location.

 13. How to provide feedback

 In the first place, you should ask questions of the hotel or security staff – they will be able to address most practical issues about your hotel room and services.
 Hotel staff will be able to escalate your concerns if necessary.

 If you need further help or want to make a formal complaint please contact firstname.lastname@example.org.

 14. Who to contact

 For emergencies call 999.
 When you call 999 you must tell the operator that you are in a managed quarantine facility.
 You must also immediately inform the hotel that you have done this so they can help you.

 For general queries on COVID-19 including about testing, call 119.